Anatoly Slivko: Arrest

 Following Pavlov's disappearance, a local prosecutor named Tamara Languyeva began actively investigating the boy's absence.
-Her enquiries lasted several months, and by November 1985 Languyeva had discovered that several other boys who had attended same youth club had also disappeared over the course of several years—often, like Pavlov, having informed their relatives they were to participate in home movies filmed by Slivko.
+Her enquiries lasted several months, and by November 1985 Languyeva had discovered that several other boys who had attended the same youth club had also disappeared over the course of several years – often, like Pavlov, having informed their relatives they were to participate in home movies filmed by Slivko.

 Although Languyeva found no evidence of anything illegal in the way the club actually operated, her questioning of several boys did reveal that many members had agreed to being hanged into unconsciousness in controlled experiments by Slivko as part of a repeated ritual for his homemade partisan movies.
 Many of these current and former members of the youth club had also suffered "temporary amnesia" following their revival.

 Evidence retrieval

 At the recommendation of Languyeva, a city prosecutor authorised a formal search of Slivko's home and youth club in December 1985.
 Although little incriminating evidence was recovered at Slivko's Stavropol home, a search of a locked darkroom at his youth club revealed numerous photographs and films depicting the hanging, molestation and dismemberment of his victims.
 Also recovered were numerous knives, axes and coils of rope and rubber hose in addition to paraphernalia attesting to his shoe fetish, including several pairs of boys' shoes and boots which had been completely sawn through at mid-foot.